usfcs-scholars/start2019/_includes/wednesday.md

 Students should try to be back on campus by 4:45pm using public transportation.
 The directions are:

-  1. Go to the [Fremont and Market](https://www.sfmta.com/stops/fremont-st-market-st-14725) stop and catch either they [5 Fulton](https://www.sfmta.com/routes/5-fulton) or [5R Fulton Rapid](https://www.sfmta.com/routes/5r-fulton-rapid) bus outbound to the Richmond.
+  1. Go to the [Steuart and Market](https://www.sfmta.com/stops/steuart-st-market-st-16501) stop and catch either they [31 Balboa](https://www.sfmta.com/routes/31-balboa) bus outbound to the Richmond.

-  2. Get off at the [Fulton and Parker](https://www.sfmta.com/stops/fulton-st-parker-ave-14233) stop infront of the church.
+  2. Get off at the [Turk and Chabot Terrace](https://www.sfmta.com/stops/turk-st-chabot-ter-16714) stop infront of the Lone Mountain stairs.

   3. Walk back to the LS G12 classroom.